 The World’s 10 Most Peaceful Countries

 For the last 13 years, the Institute for Economics & Peace has published the Global Peace Index (GPI), the leading measure of world peacefulness.
-The institute is an independent, non-partisan, non-profit think tank dedicated to shifting the world’s focus to peace as a positive, achievable, and tangible measure of human wellbeing and progress.
+The institute is an independent, non-partisan, non-profit think tank dedicated to shifting the world’s focus to peace as a positive, achievable, and tangible measure of human well-being and progress.

-Classic Journeys guests are sort of experts in this already according to the way that the IEP seeks to achieves its goals by promoting a better understanding of the cultural, economic and political factors that create peace.
+Classic Journeys guests are sort of experts in this already according to the way that the IEP seeks to achieve its goals by promoting a better understanding of the cultural, economic and political factors that create peace.

-Promoting peace as a measurement of human wellbeing and progress, the GPI ranks 163 nations (that’s 99.7% of the world’s population) on a scale of 1 to 5, with 1 being the most peaceful and 5 being the least.
+Promoting peace as a measurement of human well-being and progress, the GPI ranks 163 nations (that’s 99.7% of the world’s population) on a scale of 1 to 5, with 1 being the most peaceful and 5 being the least.

 And 2019’s GPI brings uplifting news: global peacefulness has improved for the first time in five years!

 The most peaceful country on the planet retains the top spot as it has for the past 12 years and Europe is still the most peaceful region, a title it’s held since the GPI began.
 In fact, 17 of the 25 most peaceful countries in the world are found in Europe.

 And more good news for Classic Journeys guests.
 There’s a definite correlation between the most peaceful countries, the happiest countries (according to the World Happiness Report) and many of the most popular countries to visit with Classic Journeys.
 Read on and prepare to be happy!